AronToYou/wavgen/docs/source/how-to/define.rst

 Override the ``compute(self, p, q)`` method
     The heart of your definition; dictating how the waveform's samples are calculated.

-Override the dual methods ``config_file`` & ``from_file``
+Override the dual methods ``config_dset`` & ``from_file``
-    The former method facilitates a packaging of descriptive waveform parameters for file storage; which should be sufficient, when retrieved at a later time, for reconstruction of the waveform.
+    The former method facilitates a packaging of descriptive waveform parameters for file storage; which should be, if retrieved at a later time sufficient for reconstruction of the waveform.
-    Regarding the latter method, its `super` implementation is usually sufficient, obviating the need to override.
+    Regarding the latter method, the `super` implementation is usually sufficient, obviating the need to override.

 As a last resort, consult the :class:`~wavgen.waveform.Waveform` source documentation.